scopchanov/flat-gui/README.md

 2. Why is this project useful?

-The FlatGUI library allows Qt5 programmers to build elegant graphical user interfaces for desktop applications in C++. without the need of using technologies other than widgets.
+The FlatGUI library allows Qt5 programmers to build elegant graphical user interfaces for desktop applications in C++ without the need of using technologies other than widgets.

 3. How do I get started?